10 Strong Yet Smooth House Rules for Teenagers All Parents Should Impose

 Remember that you are a family and a team as well.
 From using the same toilet papers, same driveaway, to accumulating trash, you and your teens stay in the same house.
 This means you all have to dig in and help out.
 Because using your own hands solely for anything won’t help the ship run smoothly for long.
 Most teenagers don’t take the initiative to fold their own laundry or take out the trash.
 So, as parents, do remind them of it.
 Not daily, but once.

 Morality plays a big role in shaping the type of person your teens grow up to become.
-Therefore create such house rules for teenagers that would instill moral values in your teens.
-The simplest ones of them include “Tell the truth” and “Apologize when you do wrong.”
-Morality also has a strong influence on how well they adhere to the rules set by you.
+Therefore create such home rules for teenagers that would instill moral values in your teens.
+The simplest ones include “Tell the truth” and “Apologize when you do wrong.”
+Morality also has a strong influence on how well they adhere to the home rules set by you.
 Of course, your behavior matters a lot in setting an example for them.
-They grasp from what you do than what you preach, so your moral standards eventually trickle into your teenagers.
+They grasp more from what you do than what you preach, so your moral standards eventually trickle into your teenagers.

-- For any reason, if they are running late, ask them to call you and inform their whereabouts.
+- For any reason, if they are running late, ask them to call you and inform them of their whereabouts.

-Be careful while imposing these rules, as they might take these as restrictions.
-So, it’s better to explain to them these rules are for their security, and you would step back as soon as you gain confidence in their decision.
+Be careful while imposing these home rules, as they might take these as restrictions.
+So, it’s better to explain to them these home rules for their security, and you would step back as soon as you gain confidence in their decision.

 If allowed, teenagers would mostly prefer to return home late at night, but this is not good for their health and safety.

-- So, you need to set a reasonable time limit by when they must come back home.
+- So, you need to set a reasonable time limit for when they must come back home.

 - Set a fixed bedtime for them for school days and holidays.
-However, they may not like these rules, but ensuring that they go to bed at a particular time every day, brings in the discipline.
-Please explain why you are imposing this rule so that they do not rebel.
+However, they may not like these home rules, but ensuring that they go to bed at a particular time every day, brings discipline.
+Please explain why you are imposing this home rule so that they do not rebel.

 Since “honesty is the best policy,” it’s high time to teach them the value of keeping it throughout their life.
 If you ask them why they are so late in coming home, please make sure they don’t lie to you.
 If they are struggling with something, ask them not to shrug it off; but share it with you.
 What if it’s the other way round?
 What if you are doing something, which is bothering them?
 Just teach them to speak up no matter what!
 Try to keep an open-door policy here.
 We know children don’t want to lie to their mother about things.
 If they do, it will break your bond.
 This will further stop them coming to you, and your relationship would take a nose-dive, right?
 So, parents, please buckle up your shoes, gear up, and tell them that you need the same honesty and trust from them as you offer them.